dapr/proposals/20240919-scheduler-failure-policy.md

   // max_retries is the optional maximum number of retries to attempt before
   // giving up.
-  optional uint32 max_retries = 2;
+  // If unset, the Job will be retried indefinitely. optional uint32 max_retries = 2;
 }